sumup-oss/circuit-ui/.changeset/flat-lamps-glow.md

 '@sumup/icons': major
 ---

-Raised the minimum Node.js version to 16+.
-This is the first maintained version with support for ES modules.
+Raised the minimum Node.js version to 18+.